The Opportunity for Provider-Owned ISNPs Have Crystalized with Real Clinical Results and Shared Savings Payments

 “The opportunity for Provider-Owned ISNPs have crystalized with real clinical results and shared savings payments.”

-There is so much to cover, and we’ll get to it all.
+There is so much to cover regarding Provider Owned ISNPs, and we’ll get to it all.
 However, first a half step backwards.
-In our opening post we described the Provider-Owned ISNP in lofty terms:
+In a previous post we described the Provider-Owned ISNP in lofty terms:

 The Provider-Owned ISNP represents the nursing home owners and operators aspirations - an elevated position in the health care landscape, focused on clinical outcomes tied to economic incentives centered on these outcomes and defined by owners of the first dollar premium.

 As such, it’s appropriate to reflect on the status of the ISNP as a fundamental shift in the way nursing homes operate.
 What comes to mind is the Gartner Hype Cycle.

 This is a jargon heavy concept often applied to new technology.
 At its’ core, this diagram is a visual representation of the expectation life cycle of a new business concept from innovative concept [“Innovation Trigger”] to a reliable, broadly adopted solution [“Plateau of Productivity”].
 This post describes Provider Owned ISNPs path to the Plateau of Productivity..

 Slope of Enlightenment - “Organizations draw on the experience of the early adopters.
 Their understanding grows about where and how the innovation can be used to good effect.
 Methodologies for applying the innovation are successfully codified, and best practices for its use are socialized.”